varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

   * ``%{msec_frac}``: millisecond fraction
   * ``%{usec_frac}``: microsecond fraction

-  The extensions can not be combined with each other or strftime(3) in the same specification.
+  The extensions cannot be combined with each other or strftime(3) in the same specification.
 Use multiple ``%{X}t`` specifications instead.

 %T